AdobeDocs/experience-manager-cloud-service.en/help/onboarding/what-is-required/role-based-permissions.md

 ## User Permissions {#user-permissions}

-Each of the roles have specific permissions, preconfigured tasks, or permissions, associated with each role.
+Each of the roles have specific permissions, pre-configured tasks, or permissions, associated with each role.
 This table lists the functions available and the roles who can execute the function.

 |Permission|Description|Business Owner|Deployment Manager|Program Manager|Developer|
 |--- |--- |--- |--- |--- |--- |